 Display the result

-Qualities of Good Algorithms
+Qualities of a Good Algorithm

 - Input and output should be defined precisely.